Official Rules of Twelve Man Football

 4 Picking Procedure

-4.1 Picking Games Each player must guess the winners of up to four CFL games that week.
+4.1 Picking Games Each player must guess the winners of that week's CFL games.

-4.2 Scoring A correct guess awards the number of points they wagered.
+4.2 Scoring A correct pick awards the number of points wagered (see Rule 5).
 Otherwise, no points are awarded.

-4.3 Scoring Ties In the event that a CFL game ends in a tie, every player will be awarded half of what they wagered, rounding up.
+4.3 Scoring Ties In the event that a CFL game ends in a tie, players will be awarded half of what they wagered, rounding up.

 5 Wagering